 “Architecture is collaborative.
 Ideas can come from anywhere.
 It’s about seeking out the best ideas, the best approach to doing things, bringing that into a coherent whole, and putting structure around it.”

-Born in South Africa, and raised in the Netherlands and New Zealand, Stephen works predominantly on large, long term projects where the buildings created are significant to New Zealand.
-He is a secure, sophisticated influence in projects of scale, where public interest is high, and there is a high degree of complexity.
+Born in South Africa and raised in the Netherlands and New Zealand, Stephen works predominantly on large, long-term projects where the buildings created are significant to New Zealand.
+He has a secure, sophisticated influence in projects of scale, where public interest is high and there is also a high degree of complexity.

-Registered as an architect in the UK, Stephen worked for the renowned English architect Sir Terry Farrell, this experience including on a spectacular, acclaimed aquarium and marine research centre in Hull.
+Registered as an architect in the UK, Stephen worked for the renowned English architect Sir Terry Farrell.
+This experience includes a spectacular, acclaimed aquarium and marine research centre in Hull.

 Stephen led the masterplan for the University of Auckland’s Grafton Campus.
-As a result of which, he designed the Boyle Building – part of a refurbishment and redevelopment of the Medical Campus in Grafton, which went on to win an NZIA local award.
-The building combined research, clinical work, student services and administration, and it integrated masterfully into the older Medical School buildings.
+As a result of which, he designed the Boyle Building – part of a refurbishment and redevelopment of the Medical Campus in Grafton, which went on to win a NZIA local award.
+The building combined research, clinical work, student services and administration.
+It integrated masterfully into the older Medical School buildings.

 Currently working mainly in design and masterplanning for tertiary education, Stephen is sought after for his understanding of tertiary design and its context.
 He has designed the new University of Canterbury's Rutherford Regional Science & Innovation building in Christchurch, the largest building in the rebuild of the University, which was accelerated as a result of the 2011 earthquakes.

-Skilful and a quiet, natural leader, with peerless project credentials, Stephen is a thoughtful, likeable designer.
-He seeks the stories behind the project, and articulates them.
+Skillful and a quiet, natural leader with peerless project credentials, Stephen is a thoughtful, likeable designer.
+He seeks the stories behind the project and articulates them.

 "Projects end up being highly contextual.
 You are driven by time, place, people and constraints.
 That brings out a richness in terms of what they are.
 That’s what I look for: what can drive the concept?
 Which story?”